sgclasher/agentblueprint/README.md

 - ESLint for code quality
 - GitHub Actions for CI/CD
 - CSS Modules for component-level styling

+**Testing Status Note (March 2025):** The test suite is critically blocked by a persistent JSX parsing error in the Jest environment.
+Extensive debugging, including switching between SWC and Babel transformers, reinstalling dependencies, and reconfiguring Jest, has failed to resolve the issue.
+This problem is likely due to a deep-seated incompatibility in the local Windows development environment and requires hands-on debugging by a developer with direct machine access.

 ## Architecture Overview & Developer Guide